What is a Radio Frequency Identification Device Specialist?

 - Systems Engineer

-In the United States, there were 136,300 jobs for Radio Frequency Identification Device Specialist in 2016.
+In 2016, there was an estimated number of 136,300 jobs in the United States for Radio Frequency Identification Device Specialist.
 New jobs are being produced at a rate of 3.7% which is below the national average.
 The Bureau of Labor Statistics predicts 5,000 new jobs for Radio Frequency Identification Device Specialist by 2026.
 There will be an estimated 9,200 positions for Radio Frequency Identification Device Specialist per year.

 The states with the most job growth for Radio Frequency Identification Device Specialist are Nevada, Utah, and Arizona.
 Watch out if you plan on working in Kansas, Vermont, or Montana.
 These states have the worst job growth for this type of profession.